Ian Liujia TianOffice: MC 208 C

 Email: ian.tian@msvu.ca

 Ian Liujia Tian (PhD, University of Toronto) is an Assistant Professor of Global Equity Studies.
-Their research focuses broadly on queer/trans of color critique, queer Asian studies, queer/feminist science and technology, and Asian Canadian studies.
-They are particularly interested in queer/trans pleasure and survival produced in the interstices of transnational capitalism in East/Southeast Asia and its diasporas.
-Those interests extend to the technological and infrastructural forms that undergird these economies and shape racial, gender, and sexual subjectivities.
+Their research focuses broadly on queer Marxism, queer Asian studies, queer/feminist science and technology, and Asian Canadian studies.
+They are particularly interested in queer/trans pleasure and survival produced in the interstices of transnational capitalism in East Asia and its diasporas.
+Those interests extend to the technologies and infrastructures that undergird these economies and shape racial, gender, and sexual subjectivities.

-Outside of academia, Ian is active in racialized queer community and migrant workers organising, which has yield to a co-edited book Asian Canada is Burning.
+Outside of academia, Ian is active in racialized queer community and migrant workers organising, which culminated in the co-edited volume Asian Canada is Burning.
 Further, they are passionate about ballroom culture in China and in East/Southeast Asia, which is the basis of their second book project, tentatively entitled Sinophone Renditions.

 SELECTED ACADEMIC PUBLICATIONS: